Bikerstume History, Family Crest & Coats of Arms

 The name Bikerstume is an old Anglo-Saxon name.
 It comes from when a family lived in one of several places named Bickerton.
-Bickerton is the name of various townships in the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.
+Bickerton is the name of various townships including the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.

 The toponym Bickerton is derived from the Old English beocere, which means bee-keeper, and tun, which originally denoted a fence or enclosure.
 However this came to mean enclosure round a house, homestead, village or town at an early date.
 Thus the name can be understood to mean village of the bee-keeper.

 Early Origins of the Bikerstume family

 The surname Bikerstume was first found in Yorkshire where Adam de Bikerton was listed in the Pipe Rolls of 1191.
 Almost a century later, William de Bykerton was similarly listed in Yorkshire in 1287.